Advanced Neurofunctional Courses Admission Prerequisites

 - Advanced Functional Assessment of Sports Injuries and other Complex Musculoskeletal Disorders

 - Advanced Neurofunctional Assessment and Integrated Treatment of Upper Extremity Sports Injuries and other Complex Musculoskeletal Disorders

 - Advanced Neurofunctional Assessment and Integrated Treatment of Lower Extremity Sports Injuries and other Complex Musculoskeletal Disorders

-The first course, the [New] Advanced Functional Assessment of Sports Injuries and other Complex Musculoskeletal Disfunction is a pre-requisite to take the second course on the Advanced Living Anatomy Palpation Techniques for the Treatment of Peripheral Nerves and Soft Tissue Dysfunction.
+The first course, the [New] Advanced Functional Assessment of Sports Injuries and other Complex Musculoskeletal Dysfunction is a pre-requisite to take the second course on the Advanced Neurofunctional Soft Tissue Micro-Conditioning ™ for the Treatment of Sports Injuries.

 Together these two courses are the pre-requisite for the two Advanced Neurofunctional Assessment and Integrated Treatment of Upper and Lower Extremity Sports Injuries courses.

 These Advanced Neurofunctional Curriculum offered through the McMaster University Contemporary Medical Acupuncture Program is open exclusively to qualified health care professionals with an appropriate background and training in human anatomy and physiology, such as physicians, dentists, chiropractors, physiotherapists, naturopathic doctors, osteopaths, registered massage therapists, nurses, chiropodists, occupational therapists, and licensed acupuncturists.